Q: How long does it take to make a banjo?

 Q: Can I return a bridge if it is the wrong height or weight?

 A: Sure.
-As long as the bridge isn't damaged you can return it and I'll send you another one that will hopefully work better.
+As long as the bridge isn't damaged or modified you can return it and I'll send you another one that will hopefully work better.

 Q: Do you offer special pricing/discounts to working musicians?